 Concern has in the past been expressed as the proportion of total revenue or earnings from military sales approached or exceeded 20%.
 However, this proportion may be considered too high in the case of offensive weaponry sold to countries with poor human rights.

-The Methodist Church should aim to avoid benefiting financially from the provision of military and related products and services where this might increase the probability of conflict and human rights abuses.
+Reflecting the Methodist Church approach, investments which benefit financially from the provision of military and related products and services where this might increase the probability of conflict and human rights abuses should be avoided.

 The extent of a company’s exposure to military-related products and services will be assessed in terms of the proportion of revenue and, where possible, earnings.
 Companies with a high exposure will be avoided.